the science of matter and energy and their interactions

 transmuted and that the elixir of life is a chimera but these philosophers, whose hands seem only made to dabble in dirt, and their eyes to pore over the microscope or crucible, have indeed performed miracles.

-a summary at the end that repeats the substance of a longer discussion
+a summary that repeats the substance of a longer discussion

 He began his lecture by a